tschaub/suite/README.txt

      (requires makensis)

 This should output an .EXE file.
-Voilà.
+Voila.